 Link controls are displayed differently on Firefox and Chrome than in Internet Explorer.

-A link from the Mercury Tours website is identified differently between each of the browsers (with the font, color, and background color properties highlighted).
+A link from an online shopping website is identified differently between each of the browsers (with the font, color, and background color properties highlighted).
 If you were using these properties to ensure correct identification of the link object, or using these properties in a checkpoint, you would achieve varying results.